b51-clouddevops/ansible/README.md

 # Website for changing unstructure to structured logs
-# Their Website name is Grok Debugger Heroku App ( Right not this is down )
+# Their Website name is Grok Debugger Heroku App ( Right now this is down )
-# Use this IP Address to access this website.
+# Use this IP Address to access this website : http://139.9.137.102/